Jwan622/agile/sutherland.md

 **On Teams**
 - teams are what get work done. which is weird... the world rewards actors with bonuses and salaries. everyone is focused on the actor.
 That seems like a mistake.
 - Good teams are cross functional and autonomous. autonomous meaning they are self organization and self managing and hae the power to make their own decisions.
 IN cross functional teams, someone's info becomes the team's.
 - pg.48: in good teams, there is freedom to do your job in the way that you think is best. it's left to members to decide how to carry out the goals.
 - pg.50: key concept in scrum is that teh team members decide themselves how they're going to work.
 Like blackboard.
 Neat how Scrum is used at NPR now.
+- pg.54: each team is cross functional and has all the members to get the job done.
+All the skills are there.
+- the handoff model sucks... when one team does work and hands it off to the next.
+That's what Fuji-Xerox discovered when trying to implement NASA's phase gate system and is one of the reasons why scrum was developed in the first place.
+Cross functional teams that can do the whole job are better.
+It's too slow to handoff work.
+Requires managers to give up control.
+- Often at companies, silos and fiefdoms get in the way of sharing and transparency and maangers are often the worst.
+- pg.58: classic formation of a team is seven people, three sometimes works.
+9 people slows down velocity strangely enough.
+- pg.59: Brook's Law: adding manpower late to a project makes it later. twenty people or more on a software project takes more effort than 5.
+Why it takes a while to get people up to speed.
+Bringing up a new person slows everyone down.
+Too much communication channel and focusing on different tasks slows us down... our brains can't handle it.
+- Milgram study: very few poeple have the resources to resist authority.
+The takeaway is that we act poorly in jobs because of the situation.
+Scrum attempts to rectify this bad system of work we're all in.
+And yet people blame people and not systems according to Fundamental Attribution Error.